IntroSDE/introsde/lab01/JavaCheatsheet.md

 # Java Cheatsheet

-Based on examples from [Java in 21 minutes](http://fileadmin.cs.lth.se/cs/Education/EDA040/common/java21.pdf), the following
+Based on examples from [Java in 21 minutes](http://fileadmin.cs.lth.se/cs/Education/EDA040/common/java21.pdf), the following are code samples that exemplify Java's syntax.
+For a similar cheatsheet, but showing Java 8 advanced features, please refer to [this Java 8 Cheatsheet](https://github.com/BafS/Java8-CheatSheet).

 ## Simple declarations